 AB569 has a mechanism of action that differs from the mechanism of action of antibiotics.
 AB569 has orphan drug status in the U.S. for the treatment of Pseudomonas aeruginosa infections in the respiratory tracts of patients with cystic fibrosis.
 AB569 has orphan medicinal product designation in Europe for the treatment of cystic fibrosis.

-Two deadly diseases, cystic fibrosis (CF) and chronic obstructive pulmonary disease (COPD), are characterized by airway bacterial infections that significantly impact the overall quality of patient’s lives.
-There are approximately 40,000 CF patients and some 14.2 million individuals diagnosed with COPD in the United States.
-In both diseases, the Gram-negative bacterium, Pseudomonas aeruginosa (P. aeruginosa), constitutes a significant and problematic cause of the pulmonary exacerbations that result in frequent hospitalizations of these patients.
+Two deadly diseases, cystic fibrosis (CF) and chronic obstructive pulmonary disease (COPD), are exacerbated by airway bacterial infections that significantly impact the overall quality of patient’s lives.
+There are approximately 40,000 CF patients and over 14 million individuals diagnosed with COPD in the United States.
+In both diseases, antibiotic resistant Gram-negative bacteria, such as Pseudomonas aeruginosa (P. aeruginosa), often constitute a significant and problematic cause of the pulmonary exacerbations that result in frequent hospitalizations of these patients.

 In particular, the mucoid form of P. aeruginosa is a very challenging infection to treat due to its high resistance to both antibiotics and phagocyte–mediated killing.
 Once patients present with the mucoid form of P. aeruginosa, their overall lung function precipitously declines resulting in a poor prognosis.

 CF patients are predisposed to lung infections due to abnormal mucus production in the lungs and airways.
 P. aeruginosa infects 40% of CF patients between the ages of 6 and 10 years of age.
 By the age of 17, the frequency of infection increases to 60% and reaches approximately 70% of all CF patients between the ages of 25 and 34.
 Thus, there is an urgent clinical need for the development of novel effective treatments in this area.